nchaikh/telegram-finance-bot/README.md

 - Make sure your Telegram chat ID matches the one in script properties
 - Verify that your webhook is properly set up by running the setWebhook function again
 - For voice messages, ensure that the correct MIME type is being processed
+- If validation fails, check that your categories and accounts are properly configured in the spreadsheet
+- For transfer records, make sure both source and destination accounts exist in your configuration
+- If installment processing fails, ensure the installment number is reasonable (1-60)

 ## Contributing